Rocket hits storage tank at Libya's biggest oil port

 Thinni accuses Libya Dawn of relying on Islamists.
 The Tripoli-based government says Thinni's forces have allied themselves with former Gaddafi officers such as ex-general Khalifa Haftar.

-Ali Hassi, spokesman for a security service allied to Thinni's internationally-recognized government, said the rival force tried taking the Es Sider with speedboats, opening fire on an oil tank.
+Ali Hassi, spokesman for a security service allied to Thinni's internationally-recognised government, said the rival force tried taking the Es Sider with speedboats, opening fire on an oil tank.

 Ismail al-Shukri, spokesman for the rival force, said it had launched a new push to take the ports but denied it had sent boats or shot at any storage tanks.
 He blamed the other side, saying aircraft had attacked the tank.